pytorch/vision/README.rst

 **Contributing**
 ============
-We appreciate all contributions.
+We appreciate for  all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
 If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.

 **Disclaimer on Datasets**
 ======================

 This is a utility library that downloads and prepares the  public datasets.
-We do not host or redistribute these datasets, vouch for their quality or fairness, or claim that you have license to use the dataset.
+We do not host or redistribute these datasets, vouch for their quality or fairness, or claim that you have  a license to use the dataset.
 It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.

 If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included in this library, please get in touch through a GitHub issue.
 Thanks for your contribution to the ML community!